reiver/the-secret-history-of-nfts/README.md

 The HunterCoin blockchain was a based on the software source code of the Namecoin blockchain.
 Which itself was based on the software source code of the Bitcoin blockchain.
-The HunterCoin blockchain also features a _human-minable_ cryptocurrency, where (as a rule of thumb) the more human-effort that is put in, the more reward.
+The HunterCoin blockchain is a _human-minable_ cryptocurrency, where (as a rule of thumb) the more human-effort that is put in (by the human), the more reward.

-An interesting quality of the Huntercoin video game is that, the game actually ran on the blockchain.
+An interesting quality of the HunterCoin video game is that, the HunterCoin video game actually ran on the blockchain.

-That is an important different from many other blockchain games, which ####
+Compare this to most other blockchain games even today (at the time of writing of this article) which only store the the ownership of profile images, and in-game virtual goods on the blockchain.
+HunterCoin was ahead of its time!

-Something that seems unfathomable to today's Ethereum based NFTs that also have a video game component.
+This feat that HunterCoin pulled off — of being able to actual run the game on the blockchain — is something that seems (in practice) unfathomable to today's Ethereum based NFTs based video games.

 TODO